Toxblh/MTMR/README.md

 #### `pomodoro`

 > Pomodoro plugin.
-One click to start the work timer, longclick to start the rest timer.
-Click in progress for reset.
+One tap starts the work timer, long-press to start the rest timer.
+Tap an in-progress timer to reset.

 ```js
 {